per2jensen/scrubexif/doc/DETAILS.md

 - `/photos/input` — input directory (e.g. `$PWD/input`)
 - `/photos/output` — scrubbed files saved here
 - `/photos/processed` — originals are moved here (or deleted if `--delete-original` is used)
+- Any file ExifTool cannot scrub (e.g. corrupted JPEG) is logged and moved to `/photos/processed` so it does not loop

 #### Example